Mandyiee/Covid-stats/README.md

-# Covid-stats
+# covid-stat
-Get updated statistics on covid-19
+A simple project that shows the current covid-19 stats